Tuesday, April 26, 2011

 Nation and Identity: Post-Colonial Aspects of the Cameroonian Novel : by Emily Thompson

-I am very impressed by a foreigner's curiosity if not deep interest in Cameroonian literature and her insight into the state of the nation, when we Cameroonians barely make an attempt to put the hijack of our nation in context.
+I am very impressed with a foreigner's curiosity if not deep interest in Cameroonian literature and her insight into the state of the nation, when we Cameroonians barely make an attempt to put the hijack of our nation into context.
 No struggle can succeed if it lacks a galvanizing literature that the different segments of society can relate to.

 The story is in the link below;